knowledge | 21 February 2021 |

 Pursuant to recent Government advice, many businesses now find themselves operating (to some extent or entirely) remotely.
 In such uncertain times, directors must understand the risks involved when employees are operating outside of an organisation, in particular the threat of cyber fraud, and ensure that suitable IT controls are put in place.
 For further information see here.

 Companies are obliged to ensure the safety and health of their employees but measures intended to ensure a safe working environment can increase processing of employee personal data.
-In response to concerns, the Data Protection Commission (DPC) recently issued guidance about data protection issues and COVID-19 which highlights the importance of taking decisions about personal data (particularly health data) which are necessary, proportionate and informed by directions of public health authorities.
+In response to concerns, the Data Protection Commission (DPC) issued guidance about data protection issues and COVID-19 which highlights the importance of taking decisions about personal data (particularly health data) which are necessary, proportionate and informed by directions of public health authorities.
 For further information see here.